TomAugspurger/TomAugspurger.github.io/content/posts/iowa-academic-standards-2025.md

 ## The proposed changes

 I might have missed it, but I couldn't find anywhere with the *changes* in an easily viewable form.
-The documents are available as PDF ([2015 standards][2015], [2025 draft][2025]).
+The documents are available as PDFs ([2015 standards][2015], [2025 draft][2025]).
 The two PDFs aren't formatted the same, making it very challenging to visually "diff" the two.